ArielMobileLab/System/README.md

 # 14. API adapter Unit

-This part works with a couple of APIs on the global pipeline.
+This part works with a couple of APIs on the global pipeline
 1) **Adapter:** Responsible for coordination between different types of APIs that give the same data (GPS for example) to use one global pipeline line in the system.

+# 15. Logs Unit

+This part is responsible for generate logs